You want smart political talk without the meltdowns?

 Where am I?

-Well, I don't want Steve Moore and his wife to feel poor, but I have to say if home prices come down a little bit, I think that might be a good thing because they're in a bubble.
+Well, I don't want Steve Moore and his wife to feel poor, but I have to say, if home prices come down a little bit, I think that might be a good thing because they're in a bubble.

 They went up too much too fast.

-And they they cashed out.
+And they cashed out.

 Those days are dead.